 And if you expect a different result, then that is the definition of insanity.

-And that's what infuriates me somewhat about all of these these guys on the right that consider themselves the great intellectual powerhouses of the conservative movement, and they are not.
+And that's what infuriates me somewhat about all of these guys on the right that consider themselves the great intellectual powerhouses of the conservative movement, and they are not.

-And you know, s many of them have interventionist needs and desires, have learned nothing from what happened in Iraq and Vietnam and all these you know young men are national treasure, they fight, bleed, and die, and then we give up because these wars get politicized.
+And, you know, many of them have interventionist needs and desires, have learned nothing from what happened in Iraq and Vietnam and all these young men are national treasure.

-They don't seem to learn or you know, a lot of them want to cater to big business and cheap labor, and that's why they don't want to build the wall.
+They don't seem to learn or, you know, a lot of them want to cater to big business and cheap labor, and that's why they don't want to build the wall.

-A lot of them have their own other selfish motivations uh as it relates to things, and what they have been trying and the people that they have sent to us as president in the past, they have not worked.
+And what they have been trying and the people that they have sent to us as president in the past, they have not worked.

-Mint Romney didn't win.
+Mitt Romney didn't win.

 Bob Dole didn't win.